Computability and Beltrami fields in Euclidean space: Robust computational complexity

 When the tape size $s_b\to\infty$, also $N\to \infty$ and $v$ simulates greater in size tape-bounded Turing machines.
 However, we cannot take the limit to obtain a Turing complete Beltrami field on $\mathbb T^3$ because the eigenvalue satisfies $L\to \infty$, and hence the $H^1$-norm of $v$ is not uniformly bounded:

 Quantitative estimates will be provided in the following subsection. \end{Remark}

-To conclude this subsection we want to emphasize that, although Theorem~\ref{coro:bounded} does not yield the (robust) presence of undecidable trajectories, it proves that the reachability problem can be of (robust) arbitrarily high computational complexity.
+To conclude this subsection we want to emphasize that, although Theorem~\ref{coro:bounded} does not yield the (robust) presence of undecidable trajectories, it proves that the reachability problem can be of (robust) arbitrarily high computational complexity. {Concretely, for any given number $n$ of required computations, there exist a Beltrami field on $\mathbb T^3$ with a trajectory for which solving the reachability problem requires at least $n$ computations.}

 \begin{Remark} As detailed in~\cite[Section 6B]{CMPP2}, given a Beltrami field $v$ on $\mathbb T^3$ with eigenvalue $\lambda>0$, we can take any rescaling $Mv$ (with a constant $M>0$) as the initial datum in the Navier-Stokes equations on $\mathbb T^3$ with viscosity $\nu>0$.
 The solution is then of the form